etoMvom/masterThesis/README.md

 🔍 Key Insights
 - The GRU + Bahdanau attention architecture effectively captures nuances and dependencies in biomedical texts.
 - PubMedBERT and BioBert consistently outperform static embeddings like GloVe in biomedical contexts.
-- Resampling is crucial in the multiclass setting but has negligible impact in well-performing binary scenarios.
+- Addressing class imbalance is crucial in both binary and multiclass settings.
 - Few-shot learning remains a promising future direction to improve classification for rare diseases.